AP Explains: Novichok that sickened Navalny a Cold War relic

 MOSCOW (AP) — Novichok, a deadly nerve agent that has left Russian opposition politician Alexei Navalny in a coma and nearly killed a former Russian spy and his daughter in 2018, was the product of a highly secretive Soviet chemical weapons program.
-Here is a look at the program and the agent.
+Here is a look at the agent and the history of its development.

 HOW LETHAL IS NOVICHOK?